nicolafan/nicolafan.github.io/_posts/2023-03-18-end-to-end-implementation-of-an-image-caption-generator-with-cnn-and-rnn-using-tensorflow-and-keras.markdown

 This was a long tutorial, but hopefully you had a good grasp of all the phases required to build a Tensorflow/Keras model, which uses images and texts as inputs.
 In this tutorial we saw:

-* How the authors of *Show and Tell: A Neural Image Caption Generator* implemented an end-to-en neural network for image captioning using CNN and RNN.
+* How the authors of *Show and Tell: A Neural Image Caption Generator* implemented an end-to-end neural network for image captioning using CNN and RNN.

 * How to create a custom tokenizer using Spacy, which can be used to face this challenge with captions of multiple languages.